Sunday, February 28, 2010

 Which meant what for the Torrance Gang?
 I’ll be honest with y’all, when I remember the Celestron of the 1990s, I tend to recall the ugly advertisements they ran in the astronomy magazines in the first part of that decade.
 Usually these monochrome/color tinted messterpieces hawked everything except what they should have been hawking.
 Judging by these things, you’d a-got the idea all Celestron had to offer was red flashlights and cheap Plössls.
 But that would hardly be the whole story.
 No, Celestron did NOT come up with an LX200 killer until the decade was out, but they did market some excellent products, nevertheless.

 I am mostly known as “a Celestron man,” but I’ve always liked Meade scopes, too.
-Hell, I absolutely adore my li’l ETX 125, Charity Hope Valentine.
-When I went shopping, I kept an open mind, seriously considering the LX200.
+Heck, I absolutely adore my li’l ETX 125, Charity Hope Valentine.
+When I went shopping for a new C8 in the mid 90s, I kept an open mind, seriously considering the LX200.
 I had been mucho impressed by the 10-inch model a fellow club member had bought when they came out in ’92, but I was skittish.
 All them electronics…and the computer stuff…why did I need go-to, anyhow?
 I’d eventually change that tune, but not for nearly a decade.
 For the moment I just wanted a traditional SCT.

 I looked at everything that could possibly fit that description from 2080s, to Powerstars, to LX100s (see the Used Guide if you ain’t heard of that one).
 I settled on a Celestron, their Ultima 8, screwed my courage and my checkbook to the sticking point, and pulled the trigger with the good folks at Astronomics.